malikkelly8/eng298-fa25-labprep/README.md

 ## Estimated Time
 Approximately 45-60 minutes (2-3 hours if you complete Intro.
 To GitHub Training)

-### Part 1: Getting Started with GitHub (10–20 minutes if no Intro. to GitHub Training; 1 hour 45 minutes if doing training)
+### Part 1: Getting Started with GitHub (10–20 minutes if no Intro. to GitHub Training; 2 hours if doing training)
 **Intro to GitHub Training**: Before working with repositories, branching, and collaboration, it’s helpful to review GitHub fundamentals.
 Complete the following Microsoft Learn module to gain hands-on experience with GitHub basics:

 👉 [**Introduction to GitHub (Microsoft Learn)**](https://learn.microsoft.com/en-us/training/modules/introduction-to-github)